fencl/fox/README.md

 ## Space complexity
 Fox compresses images in a streaming fashion with O(1) space complexity (acually < 2k bytes).
-This means that there is effectively no limit on the image size (width and height hints are encoded 32 bits, so technically there is a limit but it can be ignored).
+This means that there is effectively no limit on the image size.

 ## Time complexity
 There is no guesswork involved, each pixel is encoded in O(1) time.
 Therefore the whole image is encoded in O(n) time.